 As one return back do visit the Primary School of the village established in 1914.
 A small and a beautiful village school situated next to the most prestigious temple of the ‘Dhyan Badri’, considered centuries old.

 Migration which is the major problem faced by Uttarakhand, currently this one villages shows a mirror to all those people who are getting far away from their villages in search of a better life.
 The people of these villages still focus on self development.
 This is some of those villages which have seen people migrating but the lush life of this simple village led them back.
 The seasonal cash crops are the major source of income for the people of this village.
 The village tourism is slowly but positively making an impact at this place.
-Homestay options are also available.
+Homestay options are available here.
 The village also acts as base camp for some of the scenic treks, like the ‘Nandi kund’ or a traverse to ‘Rudrnath’, the other of the Panch Kedar.